María Teresa Kumar: Career

 Under Kumar's direction, Voto Latino played a primary role in registering over half a million new Latino voters.
-In June, 2018, the organization announced that it has set a new goal of registering one million voters by 2020 and is planning to spend $7 million on the project.
+In June 2018, the organization announced that it has set a new goal of registering one million voters by 2020 and is planning to spend $7 million on the project.

-As a guest host on MSNBC, Kumar argued on November 20, 2022, that gerrymandering was a factor in Gov. Ron DeSantis’ re-election, despite his race being a statewide office.
+Kumar is a senior fellow at the Kettering Foundation, an American non-partisan research foundation.